ferrous-systems/rust-training/training-slides/src/using-cargo.md

 ## Cargo Workspaces

-Allow you to split your project into several crates
+Allow you to split your project into several packages

 * Further encourages modularity
 * Develop multiple applications and libraries in a single tree